julia-tong/Maltris/docs/status.md

 We first generate a random seed for a predictable game so that each play will be similar through each iteration during training.
 Then using a few runs, we evaluate against each in randomized moves, Q-learning, and a Neural Network, and a human player to determine how long in minutes or hours the player will survive.
 We may also account for the number of lines cleared.

 ## Remaining Goals and Challenges:

+Some goals for the next few weeks include: simulating our game on a full tetris board (10x20 blocks) with full sized pieces, trying to prolong the length of one game (clearing as many lines as possible), and also fix our heuristic function.

+Currently, our game is simulated on a smaller scale to cut down on computations and to see if our AI is making any progress.
+We want to be able to run our AI on a full scale tetris game eventually.

+Our AI currently isn't clearing as many lines as we would like to right now, so we will need a better strategy for placing incoming pieces.
+This heavily relies on our heuristic function, which we will need to fix.

+The implementation of calculating the height of the board right now is simply taking the height of the tallest column of the board.
+However, later on we want to change it to calculate the aggregate height of the entire board-- meaning it will sum the height of each column on the board.
+This will encourage our AI to drop more pieces before reaching the top of the board.
+The implementation of calculating the number of holes will also need some tweaking because it's not accurate in detecting holes/empty spaces right now.